rlugojr/linkurious-enterprise-manual/Getting-Started/Downloading.md

 You will be notified by email when we ship a new release.
 Connect to your personal area to download new releases.

+System administrators may update anytime the operating system where Linkurious is installed and update Java as well.
+However they should ask us to upgrade the Neo4j database.
+We will inform system administrators to new updates about Neo4j and Linkurious.